 On March 12, 2020, Governor Newsom issued Executive Order N-25-20, which allows Council Members to attend City Council meetings telephonically.
 Please be advised that some, or all, of the Placentia City Council Members, may attend upcoming City Council meetings telephonically.

 All upcoming City Council meetings have reopened to the public.
 If you choose to attend the meeting in person, you must wear a face mask and maintain social distancing.
 Please do not attend the meeting if you are feeling sick or have a known COVID-19 exposure.

 As always, all City Council meetings are available to view live on the internet via the City’s website at www.placentia.org/pctv.
 You may also view the meetings live on AT&T U-Verse (channel 99) and Spectrum (channel 3).

 Testing and Screening

 The State of California launched OnwardCA as an initiative of companies and foundations to get California workers displaced by COVID-19 back to work as quickly as possible.
-The online resource website (www.onwardca.org) will help employees access emergency resources, training for a new career and connections to employers seeking people with certain skill sets.
+The online resource website (www.onwardca.org) will help employees access emergency resources, train for a new career, and connect to employers seeking people with certain skill sets.